Ayu0404/python/README.md

 1. Register user and give them access to cheat sheet
 2. Login and user authentication

 ## Day - 69 - Blog post with authentication

+1. Database - User, Blog, Comment
+2. User registration/ login
+3. Admin- creates, edits and reads blog
+4. Other users can only read blogs
+5. All users can leave comments on blogs

+Gravatar allows to change the image the blog websites.
+[Gravatar](http://en.gravatar.com/) Didn't use [Flask Gravatar](https://pythonhosted.org/Flask-Gravatar/) because my flask version is too advanced.